Pelvic floor problems

 • back ache.

-What treatments are recommended for pelvic floor prolapse and other problems
+What treatments are recommended for pelvic prolapse and other pelvic problems?

-Treatment for pelvic floor problems such as pelvic floor prolapse should be done by a qualified urogynaecologist.
+Treatment for pelvic floor problems such as pelvic prolapse and pelvic floor dysfunction should be done by a qualified urogynaecologist.
 It may either be surgical or conservative (non surgical).

 Before any surgery is done, you should have a thorough investigation - including a Urodynamic Study - to ensure there are no other underlying conditions.